 Log (μ) = α + βX

 This is equivalent to μ = exp (α + βX )

 exp (α) = effect on the mean of Y, that is μ, when X = 0

 exp(β) = with every unit increase in X, the predictor variable has multiplicative effect of exp(β) on the mean of Y, that is μ

 Search & Explore : Management Dictionary

-Browse definitions and meaning of more concepts and terms similar to Poisson Regression.
-The Management Dictionary covers definitions and overview of over 7000 business concepts from 6 categories.
+Browse the definition and meaning of more terms similar to Poisson Regression.
+The Management Dictionary covers over 7000 business concepts from 6 categories.